Arcan-Tech/arcan-docs/docs/refactoring.md

 ### Refactoring of Cyclic Dependencies affecting containers

 In the case of Cyclic Dependencies affecting containers (e.g., Java packages), you can face two possibilities:

 - The cycle is caused by a cycle among units.
 In such a case, you can apply the same techniques for breaking cycles among units.
 - The cycle only exists among packages.
 In such a case, it is likely that there is a misplaced unit of function.
 You must move one of the pieces of code generating the dependency.
-You can follow two ways: a) Apply move unit from one container to another in the case an entire unit or units are misplaced; b) Apply move function from one unit to another in the case one or more functions are misplaced.
+You can follow two ways:
+    - Apply move unit from one container to another in the case an entire unit or units are misplaced;
+    - Apply move function from one unit to another in the case one or more functions are misplaced.

 <figure markdown>
 ![CD_4_5](https://www.arcan.tech/wp-content/uploads/2023/01/slide_modification_cycle_4_5.jpg)